VanshikSanwaria/WeatherApp/README.md

 # simple-weather-website

 ## About
- - This is a simple weather website.
+ - This is a Weather Forecast website.
  - Pure HTML, CSS, JavaScript used.

 ## To see the project
 [Weather website](https://simple-weather-website.netlify.app/)